Uttariya: History

-The uttariya was a garment for upper body in Vedic period (1500 and 500 BCE).
+The uttariya was a garment for the upper body in Vedic period (1500 and 500 BCE).
 The garments worn in the Vedic period mainly included a single cloth wrapped around the whole body and draped over the shoulder.
 People used to wear the lower garment called paridhana which was pleated in front and used to tie with a belt called mekhala and an upper garment called the uttariya (covered like a shawl) which they used to remove during summers.
 "Orthodox males and females usually wore the uttariya by throwing it over the left shoulder only, in the style called upavita".
 There was another garment called pravara that they used to wear in cold.
 This was the general garb of both the sexes but the difference existed only in size of cloth and manner of wearing.
 Sometimes the poor people used to wear the lower garment as a loincloth only while the wealthy would wear it extending to the feet as a sign of prestige.

 The Mahabharata (compiled between 4th BC 4th CE) refers the use of the uttariya as a garment.
 The colors of the uttariya were associated with distinct varna in society then.
 The Pandavas were observed wearing white.

 Women were using two uttariya sometimes, viz. for covering the chest, when a woman used satanmasuska or Sattanapatta (also known as kurpsika or kanchuki) to cover her breasts.
 As per mention in Buddhist Pali literature during the 6th century BC, Sari ISO (शाटिका) is an evolved form of combining Sattanapatta, the uttariya and the antariya.

 It was usually made of fine cotton or silk, but can be suggested also with fine hide.

 Carvings that feature this garment date back a long way but there are few examples of this garment surviving so fashion historians study the reliefs.